 Big Lots Exchange Policy

-Diapers should be unopened and accompanied by a receipt to return them to Big Lots.
+For return at Big Lots, diapers should be unopened and accompanied by a receipt.
 You have 30 days from the date of purchase to make the return.

 Walgreens Diapers